jepma/spark-kubernetes/README.md

 - You need to compile Spark together with Hadoop libraries - of the samenversion that is being used inside your cluster.
     - Hadoop-AWS also needs to match a specific version of AWS_JAVA_SDK
     - Version 2.7.3 (widely used within AWS) contains an S3 AnonymousAWSCredentialsProvider bug
+- EKS clusters get the user that created the cluster, hardwired in it's configuration.
+    - If you want to add other users, update the ConfigMap accordingly

 ## Starting cluster